viam-labs/ble-managed/socks-forwarder/README.md

 Run `make setup` (will only try `apt`) and `make build` to build.
 Run `make run` to run.

+# Custom advertised characteristic and name

+The BLE characteristic that will be advertised and discoverable via a mobile device is the `fqdn` field of the Viam cloud config at the path `/etc/viam.json`.
+It is not otherwise customizable.

+The advertised BLE name (what appears as the device name in most bluetooth discovery menus) can be specified in the first line of a file at the path `/etc/advertised_ble_name.txt`.
+It defaults to "Viam SOCKS forwarder".

 ## Development Tips

 - `btmon` - monitors low level bluetooth interactions